Own Ordering System vs. Lieferando: The Complete Comparison

 A crucial difference: with Lieferando, customer data belongs to the platform, not the restaurant.
 This means:

-- No direct communication with customers
+- No direct communication with customers after the order

 - No email marketing to existing customers

-- No ability to target loyal customers
+- No ability to target loyal customers specifically

-- Lieferando can redirect customers to competitors
+- Lieferando can redirect customers to competing restaurants

 With your own ordering system, restaurants retain full control over customer data.
 Every order provides name, email address, and order history — the foundation for effective marketing and customer retention.
+A customer who orders directly from you once is yours to re-engage at zero marginal cost.

 Brand Building and Customer Loyalty